 Professional Engineering as a Career

-Mathematics is the language of the Engineer, so a strong leaning towards this subject is essential.
+Mathematics, is the language of the Engineer, so a strong leaning towards this subject is essential.
 A flair for physics and chemistry is also essential.
 Communications skills are desirable, so languages are important.
 You need to be a problem-solver and you need to be inquisitive and imaginative.
-The normal route to becoming a Professional Engineer is through an accredited university engineering degree course which takes from 4 to 5 years.
+The normal route to becoming a Professional Engineer is through an accredited engineering degree course which takes from 4 to 5 years.
 Entry requirements vary, so you need to approach the College of your choice for details.
 The course is difficult, so you should be prepared to work hard.

 Biomedical Engineers apply their mathematical and scientific skills to solving problems in medicine and biology.
 They investigate genetic engineering, tumour biology, cellular processes, and they work closely with scientists, biologists, and with engineers of other disciplines in research, design, and in the development of medical products.
 They are also involved in the production and application of these products.